UBCSailbot/docs/docs/current/overview.md

 - Purple: Controls
 - Green: Network Systems
 - Blue: Pathfinding
+- Red: Website
-- White: Outside the Software Team's scope
+- White: Not a part of the Software Team's codebase

 Components that are used in both the production and development environments are darker, while ones that are only used in one are lighter.